 - Accessible: captioned content should be readily accessible and available to those who need it.

 Faculty can easily create closed captions for videos and transcripts for their audio recordings using MediaSpace, KSU's tool for uploading and streaming video and audio.
 There are two options:

 There are a few reasons we recommend faculty use the machine captioning option in MediaSpace:

 - Speed: MediaSpace creates captions by machine with an accuracy of 85% or higher in half an hour or less.
 Other methods of generating captions or transcripts may take up to a week.
 However, to improve the accuracy of the machine-generated captions to the acceptable 95% level, faculty will need to edit the machine produced captions.
-The UITS guide for captioning in Kaltura - MediaSpace can guide you through this process.
+The UITS guide for editing captions in MediaSpace (you may need to log in to ServiceNow to access) can guide you through this process.
 A brief step-by-step video is also available from DLI.

 - Accuracy: Editing the captions yourself gives you more control over the final product so you can ensure that technical terms, names, and any information that is specific to your course are accurately reflected in the captions.

-- Length: Any length of media can be captioned using machine captioning, whereas professional captioning is only for videos up to 15 minutes.
+- Length: Any length of media can be captioned using machine captioning, whereas, due to the increased cost, professional captioning requests prioritize videos 15 minutes or less.